 Devices

-The devices to be controlled will be electronic devices that can to receive commands from the Base Station as well as send information back to the sender.
-A device could be anything from a lamp, which could respond to a single toggle command, to a complex programmable thermostat that would allow users to adjust the temperature or create heating schedules from their iPhone.
+The devices to be controlled will be electronic devices that can either receive commands from the Base Station and reply, or devices which can be controlled by such a device externally.
+A device could be anything from a lamp, which can be operated by opening or closing a switch, to a complex programmable thermostat that would allow users to adjust the temperature or create heating schedules from their iPhone.

-Systems Goals
+System Goals

 The goal of the Remote Home system is to allow people to control devices in their house from anywhere they can connect to the internet.